srijaniroy/StockMate/README.md

 - **Data Validation**: Ensure data integrity with unique ID checks, non-negative quantity and price validation, and contact number validation.
 - **Database Integration**: Store all data in an SQLite database for persistence and retrieval.

-## Technologies Used

-- **Python**: Core programming language for building the application logic.
-- **SQLite**: Lightweight, serverless relational database to store products, suppliers, and order details.
-- **Regular Expressions (Regex)**: Used for validating contact numbers and product details.
-- **Object-Oriented Programming (OOP)**: Application built using classes to represent Products, Suppliers, Orders, and Inventory management.

 ## Installation